 Automotive low-side MOSFET pre-driver IC

-The new A3944 from Allegro MicroSystems Europe is a low-side MOSFET pre-driver IC targeted at the automotive market.
+The new A3944 from Allegro MicroSystems Europe, headquartered in Chertsey, United Kingdom, is a low-side MOSFET pre-driver IC targeted at the automotive market.

-The new device is a programmable 6-channel low-side MOSFET control IC, with a 50 V rating on drain feedback inputs which makes it suitable for use in automotive diesel applications.
+The new device, which complements Allegro’s existing automotive pre-driver family, is a programmable 6-channel low-side MOSFET control IC, with a 50 V rating on drain feedback inputs which makes it suitable for use in automotive diesel applications.

 Each channel provides independently programmable fault thresholds and blanking times.
 In addition to channel state control, channel fault masking, fault thresholds and fault timers are programmed through an SPI compatible serial interface.
 The serial interface also provides read-back of the fault status for each channel.
 Digital inputs and outputs are compatible with 3.3 V and 5 V supplies.